Mobile card terminal for food trucks and market stalls: Which device suits your Swiss street business?

 myPOS | from EUR 39 (purchase) | 1.5 % | 2.5 % | none |

-Worldline | from EUR 99 (purchase) or rental | 1.7 %* | 1.7–3.0 %* | depending on contract |
+Worldline | from EUR 99 (purchase) or rent | 1.7 %* | 1.7–3.0 %* | depending on contract |

-Nexi (CCV) | rental (individual) | individual | individual | from approx. EUR 30 |
+Nexi (CCV) | Rent (individual) | individual | individual | from approx. EUR 30 |

-from EUR 25/mo. (rental) | 0.95 %+0.15 | 1.25 %+0.15 | included in the rental price |
+from EUR 25/mo. (rent) | 0.95 %+0.15 | 1.25 %+0.15 | included in rent |

-Purchase or rental?
+Purchase or rent?

 Theft protection